pauldicarlo/PySailocus/README.md

 >     https://en.wikipedia.org/wiki/Forces_on_sails

+## To Run
+cd to src directory and use run.sh there

 #### Background
 Sailocus is an attempt to write code that will explore the aerodynamic forces on sails.
 It is meant to be a development exercise to build my proficiency in some new programming languages... as well as better understand forces on sails... and maybe even design my own sails someday.